Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	_Application running in a web browser_

 	> **Note**: ASP.NET Development Server will run the website on a random free port number.
-In the figure above, the site is running at http://localhost:49161/, so it's using port 49161.
+In the figure above, the site is running at http://localhost:3013/, so it's using port 3013.
 Your port number may vary.

 1. Close the browser.

-### Next Step ###

-##Click here to enter text.##
 ### Exercise 2: Creating a Controller ###

 In this exercise, you will learn how to create a Controller to implement simple functionality of the Music Store.
 That controller will define action methods to handle each specific request: